walkerdb/garmagotchi/resources/drawables/README.md

 # How To Load A Different Character

-To load up a different character, simply replace the `main` folder's assets with the assets of character you want to use.
+To load up a different character, simply replace the `me` folder's assets with the assets of character you want to use.

 Some notes on the assets based on the current implementation: